edoardottt/gochanges/README.md

 $ tree -P '*.go' --prune .
 .
 ├── db
+│   ├── connection.go               # Wrapper for handling creation of connections
+│   │                               # from db connection string
-│   ├── storedTypes.go # Data types
+│   ├── transactions.go             # Business logic transactions
-│   └── initdb.go      # MongoDB constructor
+│   └── storedTypes.go              # Domain types to be stored in MongoDB
-├── main.go            # Main file.
+├── main.go                         # Main file, including configuration parsing
+│                                   # and composing together all the functionality.
 ├── scraper
-│   ├── connect.go     # Interface for the scraper, including dynamically adding sites to be │   │                  # scraped, scheduling, etc.
-│   └── difference.go  # Determines whether the http site has actually changed.
+│   └── StartMonitoring.go          # Schedules a monitoring task for a given URL.
 └── webserver
-    ├── webserver.go   # Defines and constructs the webserver struct
+    ├── parseScrapeTargetRequest.go # Parses and validates a http request to scrape a website.
-    └── server.go      # Define each route of the webserver
+    └── server.go                   # Maps routes to functionality; starts the server
 ```

 ## Credits and project info